Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

-Figure~\ref{fig:pt_pPb} shows the LHCf $\pt$ spectra with both statistical and systematic errors (filled circles and shaded rectangles).
-The $\pt$ spectra in $\pPb$ collisions at $\snn=\tev{5.02}$ predicted by the hadronic interaction models, \textsc{dpmjet} (solid line, red), \textsc{qgsjet} (dashed line, blue), and \textsc{epos} (dotted line, magenta), are also shown in the same figure for comparison.
-The expected UPC contribution discussed in Sec.~\ref{sec:mc_signal} is added to the hadronic interaction model predictions for consistency with the treatment of experimental data, and the UPC $\pt$ spectrum is shown for reference (dashed-double-dotted line, orange).
+Figure~\ref{fig:pt_pPb} shows LHCf $\pt$ distributions with both statistical and systematic errors (filled circles and error bars).
+The $\pt$ distributions in $\pPb$ collisions at $\snn=\tev{5.02}$ predicted by the hadronic interaction models, \textsc{dpmjet} (solid red line), \textsc{qgsjet} (dashed blue line), and \textsc{epos} (dotted magenta line), are also shown in the same figure for comparison.
+The expected UPC contribution discussed in Sec.~\ref{sec:mc_signal} is added to the hadronic interaction model predictions for consistency with the treatment of LHCf data, and the UPC $\pt$ distribution is shown for reference (dashed-double-dotted green line).

-In Fig.~\ref{fig:pt_pPb}, \textsc{dpmjet} shows good agreements with LHCf measurements at $-8.8>\ylab>-10.0$ and $\pt<\gev{0.3}$, while showing a harder behaviour for higher $\pt$ regions. \textsc{qgsjet} and \textsc{epos} predict relatively similar spectra to each other and show better agreement with LHCf measurements at $\pt>\gev{0.4}$ than \textsc{dpmjet}.
-The characteristic bump at $\ylab>-9.6$ and $\pt\sim\gev{0.2}$, which is absent in $\pp$ collisions, originates from the channel $\gamp \to \pizero + p$ via baryon resonances in UPCs.
+In Fig.~\ref{fig:pt_pPb}, \textsc{dpmjet} shows good agreement with LHCf data at $-8.8>\ylab>-10.0$ and $\pt<\gev{0.3}$, while showing a harder behavior at $-8.8>\ylab>-9.2$ and $\pt>\gev{0.5}$. \textsc{qgsjet} and \textsc{epos} predict relatively similar distributions to each other and show better agreement with LHCf data for $\pt>\gev{0.4}$ than \textsc{dpmjet}.
+The characteristic bump at $\ylab>-9.8$ and $0.1\lesssim\pt\lesssim\gev{0.2}$, which is absent in $\pp$ collisions, originates from the channel $\gamp \to \pizero + p$ via baryon resonances in UPCs.
 In fact the UPC simulation reproduces such a bump.
+Figure~\ref{fig:pt_pPb_r} presents the ratios of LHCf $\pt$ distributions to the $\pt$ distributions predicted by hadronic interaction models taking the UPC contribution into account in the $\pt$ distributions.